JadhavOmkar/coursera-machine-learning/README.md

 Andrew Ng has become a prominent voice for machine learning.
 He often compare the machine learning revolution with the electricity revolution.

 As a student of life, I took this course to gain a better intuition for machine learning.
 Since this course uses Octave, the coding will not be relevant to most.
-Thus, the incredible insight from Andrew Ng made the course worthwhile.
+However, the incredible insight from Andrew Ng made the course worthwhile.
+The intuition on complicated concepts makes this one of the best machine learning course I have taken.

 ---
 ## Sections: